 Jackfruit can be made into a wide variety of dishes, both sweet and savory.
 And the seeds are often boiled or roasted and eaten as snacks.
 They are similar to chestnuts or macadamia in taste and flavor.

-Jackfruit benefits are impressive.
-One researcher even called jackfruit a “miracle” food because it provides so many nutrients and calories.
+And the benefits of this tropical fruit are impressive.
+One researcher even called it a “miracle” food because it provides so many nutrients and calories.

-Two cups of jackfruit contain 310 calories and boast the following lineup of vitamins and minerals:
+Two cups contain 310 calories and boast the following lineup of vitamins and minerals:

 - Fiber: 6 grams